holon-platform/holon-examples/jax-rs/spring-boot-datastore/README.md

 `holon-starter-resteasy-client` | Spring Boot JAX-RS _client_ starter using __Resteasy__ and __Jackson__ as JSON provider `holon-starter-resteasy-client-gson` | Spring Boot JAX-RS _client_ starter using __Resteasy__ and __Gson__ as JSON provider

-### Using a `Datastore`

-See the [JAX-RS and PropertyBox with Spring Boot and a Datastore example](../spring-boot-datastore) to see how to setup and use a `Datastore` for data persistence.

 ## Documentation

 The complete _Holon Platform reference guide_ is available [here](https://holon-platform.com/docs/current/reference).